electric-sql/electric/docs/deployment/fly.md

   2. configuring Fly Postgres and the Electric sync service to connect over Fly's private network

 :::info
+Once you've deployed the Electric sync service on Fly, you will also need to [deploy and connect your client app to it](#connecting-the-client-app-to-electric-running-on-fly).

-For background on how to successfully deploy the sync service and what needs to connect where, see <DocPageLink path="deployment/concepts" />.
+For more context, see <DocPageLink path="deployment/concepts" />.
 :::

 ## Deploying Electric connected to an external Postgres